Skip to content

 When we take away some of that balance, as in one of our hands, we create a higher demand on the musculature of the body to help stabilize the weight as we lift.
 This can be a fun challenge for anyone not used to picking up things on one side of the body.

-From a mental challenge context, we’ll have to focus on balancing the weight and changing how we deadlift slightly to accommodate the different stability demands that come with the suitcase deadlift.
+From a mental challenge context, we’ll have to focus on balancing the weight and changing how we deadlift to accommodate the different stability demands of the suitcase deadlift.
 This can be great to challenge your ability to adapt to a new type of stimulus.

 If you choose to use a barbell with your suitcase deadlifts, then you’ll also have a really tough and fun grip challenge on top of the full-body work you’ll get with this exercise.
 That said, if your goal is grip strength, then I’d suggest using barbell suitcase deadlifts.